 - When your child has been allocated a place at Carfield Primary School, transferring from an early years setting or home into Carfield Primary School is guaranteed as the school place remains available throughout the whole academic year.

-- A part-time place is a morning or afternoon session of up to a maximum of 15 hours per week.
+- A part-time place is 5 mornings up to a maximum of 15 hours per week.
 However we will listen to any exceptional circumstances of the child’s needs that require greater flexibility.

 - A full-time school place cannot be split between a school and an early years provider.